hyperledger/fabric/docs/source/whatis.md

 community that has grown to over 35 organizations and nearly 200 developers since its earliest commits.

-Fabric has a highly **modular** and configurable architecture, enabling innovation, versatility and optimization for a broad range of industry use cases including banking, finance, insurance, healthcare, industry and supply-chain.
+Fabric has a highly **modular** and **configurable** architecture, enabling innovation, versatility and optimization for a broad range of industry use cases including banking, finance, insurance, healthcare, human resources, supply chain and even digital music delivery.

 Fabric is the first distributed ledger platform to support **smart contracts authored in general-purpose programming languages** such as Java, Go and Node.js, rather than constrained domain-specific languages (DSL).
-This means that most enterprises already have the skill-set needed to develop smart contracts.
-No additional training to learn a new language or DSL is needed.
+This means that most enterprises already have the skill set needed to develop smart contracts, and no additional training to learn a new language or DSL is needed.

-The platform is also **permissioned** , meaning that unlike a public permissionless network, the participants are known to each other, rather than anonymous and therefore fully untrusted.
-This means that while the participants may not _fully_ trust one another (they may be competitors in the same industry), a network can be operated under a governance model that is built off of what trust _does_ exist between participants, such as a legal agreement or framework for handling disputes.
+The Fabric platform is also **permissioned**, meaning that, unlike with a public permissionless network, the participants are known to each other, rather than anonymous and therefore fully untrusted.
+This means that while the participants may not _fully_ trust one another (they may, for example, be competitors in the same industry), a network can be operated under a governance model that is built off of what trust _does_ exist between participants, such as a legal agreement or framework for handling disputes.